Rob Lee: Newcastle United

 Lee who also has ancestral ties to the North East, having relatives who marched in the Jarrow March, signed for Newcastle in 1992.
 Despite his North East connections, Lee noted it was his childhood footballing hero Kevin Keegan who influenced him to move to Newcastle United.
 Keegan also promised Lee that if he moved to Newcastle United he would play for England.
 Newcastle player Gavin Peacock had first alerted Keegan to the ability of Lee.
 In passing a comment, Peacock stated to Keegan that there is a player from Charlton who could play at the highest level.

-Lee made his Newcastle début as a substitute in a 1–0 win over Peterborough United.
+Lee made his Newcastle debut as a substitute in a 1–0 win over Peterborough United.
 Newcastle were promoted to the Premier League at the end of the season, with Lee scoring 10 goals from 36 matches.
 Newcastle's first season back in the top division for four years ended well, as they finished third and qualified for the UEFA Cup, although it was top scorer Andy Cole rather than Lee who made the most headlines at the club during this campaign.
 In the first round against Royal Antwerp Lee scored a hat-trick as Newcastle won 5–0 in Belgium in their first European game for 17 years.

 Lee finished the 1994–95 season with nine goals from 35 matches as Newcastle finished sixth in the table, although they had topped the league early in the season after winning their first six games.

 Manager Kevin Keegan refreshed the side over the summer of 1995, shelling out nearly £9million on David Ginola and Les Ferdinand, and allowing Lee a more attacking role.
 He won the Premier League player of the month for November 1995 as Newcastle built up a wide lead at the top of the league and looked increasingly capable of winning their first top division title since 1927.
 Newcastle finished the season in second place, after being 10 points ahead of Christmas and remaining top until March, but Lee was named in the PFA Team of the Year for the 1995–96 season.
+Rob Lee's favourite shirt he wore in his career was the Newcastle United away shirt from that season; "It was great for me, because I was from London and supported West Ham.
+I was playing for a great club in Newcastle but wearing West Ham colours!".